Xiaofei-it/HermesEventBus/README.md

 4. Each sub-process uses EventBus to post the event within itself.

-Moreover, import the [Concurrent-Utils](https://github.com/Xiaofei-it/Concurrent-Utils) library to solve the subtle problems with respect to concurrency, which are caused by dead locks and race conditions.
+Furthermore, HermesEventBus uses the [Concurrent-Utils](https://github.com/Xiaofei-it/Concurrent-Utils) library to solve the subtle problems with respect to concurrency, which are caused by dead locks and race conditions.

 #Usage

-This library can post events not only within a single app which has more than one process, but also between distinct apps.
+This library can be used to post events not only within a single app which has more than one process, but also between distinct apps.

 ##Within a single app

-If you only want to post and receive events within a single app which has more than one process, then do the following three steps:
+If you only need to post and receive events within a single app which has more than one process, then do the following three steps:

 ###Step 1